Susan Rooney-Harding - Founder

 Susan and Nerissa have co-created a methodology that uses film in for monitoring and evaluation, social impact measurement and human-centred design process.
 The methodology is used to create documentary-style reports of the findings.

-Local, National and International organisations have used The Story Catchers services, organisations such as Indigenous Lands and Sea Corporation, Department of Planning Transport and Infrastructure, Department of Environment, Water and Natural Resources, Enel Green Power, Rural and Remote Mental Health and South Australian Murray Darling Basin Natural Resource Management Board to name a few.
+Local, National and International organisations have used The Story Catchers services, organisations such as Indigenous Lands and Sea Corporation, Department of Planning Transport and Infrastructure, Department of Environment, Water and Natural Resources, Enel Green Power, Rural and Remote Mental Health, South Australian Murray Darling Basin Natural Resource Management Board, Adelaide University and Flinders University to name a few.

-Prior to this role she was the ABC Open Producer for the River Murray Areas in South Australia.
-Her primary role was to up-skill regional community members to create media content for a variety of ABC online, television and radio platforms.
+Prior to this role, she was the ABC Open Producer for the River Murray Areas in South Australia.
+Her primary role was to up-skill regional community members to create media content for various ABC online, television and radio platforms.

 Content that Susan has created with communities has been seen on News 24, Landline, ABC Online, ABC Open, ABC Rural and the 730 Report.

-Her work has been featured in exhibitions in the Sydney Museum, Adelaide Festival Centre, Northern Rivers National Portrait Prize at the Lismore Regional Gallery and Murray Bridge Regional Art Gallery, South Australian Living Artists (SALA).
+Her work has been featured in the Sydney Museum, Adelaide Festival Centre, Northern Rivers National Portrait Prize exhibitions at the Lismore Regional Gallery and Murray Bridge Regional Art Gallery, South Australian Living Artists (SALA).

 NerissaByCathLeo-127%252B%2525281%252529.jpg